 An applicant that proposes to use award funds through this solicitation to conduct project evaluations must follow the guidance in the "Note on Project Evaluations" section in the OJP Grant Application Resource Guide.

 Goals, Objectives, Deliverables, and Timeline

-The applicant will submit the VTC Grant Program goals, objectives, and deliverables in the JustGrants Web-based form.
+Applicants will submit the ADC Discretionary Grant Program goals, objectives, deliverables, and timelines in the JustGrants Web-based form.

 Budget and Associated Documentation